 A Q&A with a former pharmaceutical real estate and facilities executive

 Today’s life sciences organizations are facing challenges on several fronts, from downward pricing pressures, increased competition for talent, and declining returns on research and development investments.
 Adding to the pressure recently was the urgent need to produce COVID-19 vaccines and treatments.
 Increasingly, companies are recognizing that facilities management (FM) can have a significant positive impact on operational challenges—and add strategic value, too.
 Why not focus on science, research and development, and let an expert provider take care of your facilities?

-In the following question-and-answer session, Roger Humphrey, the global leader of JLL’s Life Sciences Corporate Solutions practice, discusses how biotechnology, pharmaceutical and medical device companies can benefit from FM’s growing strategic role.
+In the following question-and-answer session, Kevin Wayer, the president of JLL’s Life Sciences Work Dynamics practice, discusses how biotechnology, pharmaceutical and medical device companies can benefit from FM’s growing strategic role.

 Q: Over the past decade, FM has evolved into a more strategic role than simply keeping the lights on.
 How are FM teams adding value in life sciences companies today?